The Psychology of

 We recognise faces instinctively, and we are programmed to find faces that aren’t actually there (known as Pareidolia): the Man in the Moon, The Shroud of Turin and the cliff formations in the Colorado Rockies are perfect examples.
 It has been proven that babies recognise the midfacial features of their mothers within days and, more importantly, will mimic expressions to please.
 Our faces literally ensure our survival.

 So why is this important?
 How does this relate to facial cosmetic surgery?
-Simply: when we elect to undergo facial surgery we are altering our most important asset.
+Simply: when we elect to undergo facial surgery such as a facelift we are altering our most important asset.
 An asset like no other.
 Successful facial cosmetic surgery can have hugely beneficial outcomes (as outlined below) but if the result isn’t as desired, the outcome can be calamitous.
 We can’t hide our faces – we have to face the world.

 Reasons for Facelifting